The past year saw significant challenges for final year medical students.

 It is imperative that final year medical students are aware of the changes that have been made in response to these issues, which will be implemented during the 2022 application cycle.
 Despite the frustration and disappointment we have faced, we hope these are the first steps in the right direction.

-Here we provide a summary of the changes future trainees should be aware of, and resources to keep you informed.
+Here is a summary of the changes future trainees should be aware of, and resources to keep you informed.
 I strongly urge you to read all the guidance, including handbooks and FAQs, thoroughly before applying.

 UKFP 2022 timeline

 The national timeline has been updated, bringing the booking window for the SJT forward to 4 October.